Overview of Windows as a service

 Application compatibility testing has historically been a burden when approaching a Windows deployment or upgrade.
 Application compatibility from the perspective of desktop applications, websites, and apps built on the Universal Windows Platform (UWP) has improved tremendously over older versions of Windows.
-For the most important business-critical applications, organizations should still perform testing on a regular basis to validate compatibility with new builds.
+For the most important business-critical applications, organizations should still perform testing regularly to validate compatibility with new builds.

 Traditional Windows servicing has included several release types: major revisions (for example, the Windows 8.1, Windows 8, and Windows 7 operating systems), service packs, and monthly updates.
 With Windows 10 and Windows 11, there are two release types: feature updates that add new functionality and quality updates that provide security and reliability fixes.

 Servicing channels are the first way to separate users into deployment groups for feature and quality updates.
 For more information about developing a deployment strategy that uses servicing channels, see Plan servicing strategy for Windows client updates.

 For information about each servicing tool, see Servicing tools.

 There are three servicing channels, each of which provides different levels of flexibility over when these updates are delivered to client computers.
 For more information, see Servicing channels.